VXallset/deep-high-resolution-net.TensorFlow/README.md

 # deep-high-resolution-net.TensorFlow
 A TensorFlow implementation of HRNet-32.The dataset used to train the model is the AI Challenger dataset.

 Just for fun!
-A **famous actor** CXK in China and the keypoints estimated using the HRNet-32.
+A **'famous' actor** CXK in China and the keypoints estimated using the HRNet-32.
 <div align=middle><img src="./demo_img/cxk.jpg" width=192 height=256>   <img src="./demo_img/result.jpg"> </div>

 For more details, please refer to the  [paper](https://arxiv.org/abs/1902.09212) and the [dataset](https://challenger.ai/competition/keypoint).